Skinz3/Nova.Compiler/Readme.md

   ###### Paradigms:
-  + Interpreted (only for now)
+  + Compiled (into bytecode, no JIT for now)
   + Structured
   + Imperative
+  + Functional
+  + Strong typing
   ###### Example:

   ```
-using "nova.nov"
+using "nova.nov" // this is a nova library

-namespace myProgram
+// This code is written in Nova !
 class MyClass
 {
-    // This code is written in Nova !
     public int Main()
     {
         Human human => ("Freddy",18)
         human.PrintAge()
     }
 }
 struct Human